cloudfoundry/docs-bosh/content/director-backup.md

----
-title: How to backup and restore a bosh director deployment?
----

 ## Why performing bosh director backup and restores ? {: #why-backup }

 If using bosh-init to deploy your bosh-director, it is useful to backup the deployment state file containing associated Iaas information (IP, floating IP, persistent disk volume id).
 This would enable recovery of a lost bosh director VM from the persistent disk still present in the Iaas.
 See [recovering state](cli-envs.md#recover-deployment-state).